Table of Contents

 'password': 'admin00'}

-• Linked solution: WashAccess or eBike
+• Associated solution: WashAccess or eBike

-Add a linked object
+Add an associated object

 Click on + of the RFID reader created above.